In loving memory

 In loving memory of our son, Kevin Nicholas Kuhn, whose spirit has opened up realities beyond our imaginings, made the afterlife a certainty and taught us that love not only transcends death but continues to grow across the veil…

-Kevin was a loving and gentle Daddy, whose greatest joy was his daughter.
-She almost always could be found on his shoulders, smiling from ear to ear.
+Kevin's greatest joy was being a dad.
+His son Mason could almost always be found on his dad's shoulders, smiling from ear to ear.
 When Kevin was a boy and then a teenager, it was an iguana that occupied his shoulders, first Smeagle and then Blurn.
 Kevin’s room as a boy was home to blue gil and alligator lizards, newts, hamsters and rats…and of course our dog Baggins slept on his bed each night.

 Lord of the Rings and The Hobbit, were Kevin’s favorite books.
 He found much meaning for life in their pages and almost all of his animals were named for the characters.
 Kevin loved playing video games and felt at home in the worlds that the games invited him into.
 He had an ability to focus his mind deeply.
 He was great at chess and at writing stories and loved to talk about profound subjects, such as multiple universes and life on other planets.
 He was quietly and deeply spiritual.